 What do we know about Loki from the comics and MCU?

 Loki began as a villain both in Marvel comics and in the MCU, but his character evolved over time as Loki’s allegiances changed to suit his own desires and need for self-preservation.
 His power might be considered sorcery, and it includes the ability to shape-shift, create psionic shields, create illusions, create energy blasts, and teleport.
 He’s also got standard superhero abilities like super strength, super stamina, and rapid regenerative powers.

 In the comics and the MCU, Loki is revealed to be the son of King Laufey, a Frost Giant and former enemy of Odin.
 The comics show that Loki was born much smaller than most Frost Giants and was treated poorly by his father because of this.
 After Odin killed Laufey in battle, he was adopted by Odin.
-From childhood, Loki resented the way he was treated by Asgardians in comparison to his adopted brother, Thor.
+From childhood, Loki resented how Asgardians treated him compared to his adopted brother, Thor.
 This treatment, in addition to his early childhood and the nature of his trickster abilities, contributed to Loki becoming more of a villain as an adult.

 In the MCU, Loki learns in Thor that he was stolen away from Laufey by Odin as an infant and raised as an Asgardian.
 From there, Loki’s MCU arc mostly revolves around him doing things like working for Thanos in exchange for total control over Earth (as seen in The Avengers) or trying to kill and/or one-up his brother (Thor: Ragnarok).
 Occasionally, Loki has shown signs that he’s willing to work with the good guys, like when he stands up to Thanos before his death in Infinity War.

 You’ll only be able to watch Loki on Disney+.
 Learn everything you need to know about Disney+ right here.